adamggrim/textwarp/README.md

 # Textwarp

 `textwarp` is a lightweight Python package that modifies clipboard text from the console.
-For a given clipboard text string, `textwarp` applies a conversion function and copies the modified string to the clipboard.
+For the given clipboard text, `textwarp` applies a conversion function and copies the modified text to the clipboard.

 ## Requirements